Jean-Michel Frank

 Jean-Michel Frank (28 February 1895 – 8 March 1941) was a French interior designer known for minimalist interiors decorated with plain-lined but sumptuous furniture made of luxury materials, such as shagreen, mica, and intricate straw marquetry.
-He had an eye for exotic patterns, specifically in veneers, including snake and sharkskin.
-His work became widely known in the 1930s when select, higher classes demanded his furniture.
-He is known for being associated with the Art Deco movement.
+He was particularly skilled in incorporating exotic patterns into veneers, including those of snake and sharkskin.
+His work gained widespread recognition in the 1930s, as the select, higher classes increasingly sought after his furniture designs.
+He is particularly noted for his association with the Art Deco movement.

 Early life

 Jean-Michel Frank was born in Paris, a son of Léon Frank, a banker, and his wife and cousin, the former Nanette Frank.
 He was a first cousin of Otto Frank, the cousin-in-law of Edith Frank and, therefore, a first cousin, once removed, of the diarist Anne Frank.

 Frank was fluent in French, English and German.
 During school, he was bullied by his classmates for being Jewish; this was during the time in which the Dreyfus Affair divided France.

 World War I came with many challenges for the Frank family.
 First, it disrupted Frank's original plans to go into the field of law or banking.
 From 1904, he attended the Lycée Janson de Sailly in Paris and began law school in 1911.
 However, his two older brothers, Oscar and Georges, were sent off to fight in the war, both having died within two months of each other in 1915.
 Both of Frank's parents were German nationals, so they were placed under house arrest.
 After losing his civil rights and money, Frank's father was fearful of being taken by the Germans.
 On 11 November 1915, he committed suicide by jumping from the window of his apartment.
 Frank's mother became depressed and eventually died in 1928 after being in a Swiss asylum for several years.
-Distressed by the deaths he had experienced, Frank suffered from depression throughout his whole life.
+Distressed by the deaths he had experienced, Frank had depression throughout his whole life.
 He also became addicted to drugs, particularly opium.